At the Garden Table: Hannah and the Carrots

 At the Garden Table is a monthly note from Anne - grandmother, grower, and keeper of family recipes - about cooking, gardening, and connecting across generations.

 Hannah was never satisfied with butterfly hair bows, princess Band-Aids, and eternally changing Polly Pocket doll clothes.
-By the time she was three, she insisted upon doing more.
-As in everything.
+By the time she was four, she insisted upon doing everything herself.

 She had to open the garden.
-Climb out of the car by herself.
-March in her pink rubber boots to the yellow gate.
-She’d studiously unhook the metal chain that held the gate shut, shove the gate open with all her might, and stride back to the car with a mission-accomplished expression on her face.
+She’d push the truck door open, slide down to the ground, and march in her pink rubber boots to the orange metal gates.
+She’d studiously unhook the chain that held the gates shut, shove each one open with all her might, and stride back to the truck with a mission-accomplished expression on her face.

 We’d harvest what I wanted for meals.
-Hannah’s favorite vegetable was carrots.
+Hannah’s favorite was carrots.
 I’d step hard on the shovel and pull back.
 Freed, the carrots would rise slightly.
-Hannah would grab their leafy greens, lift them triumphantly, and drop them into a pail.
+Hannah would wrap her fingers around their leafy greens, lift them triumphantly, and drop them into a pail.

 She scooted her chair over, positioned a carrot correctly on the cutting board, and held out her other hand like an impatient surgeon.
 I wavered.
 Was she old enough to wield a sharp knife?
-If I didn’t show her how to cut things safely now, would she try it on her own at some time in the not-so-distant future and cut herself?
+If I didn’t show her how to cut things safely now, would she try it on her own when no one was watching and cut herself?

 About Anne